 He hoped New Jersey’s program continues to improve as it has.
 Brennan said that Germany has an excellent clinical cannabis program.
 It grew to 153,000 patients in its first six months, he said.

-Mike Brennan as a Cannabis Advocate
+Mike Brennan as New Jersey Cannabis Advocate

 Brennan was the first person who testified for New Jersey’s medical cannabis law CUMMA in June 2009 as a cannabis advocate patient with chronic pain.
 While there, he met Ken Wolski and Peter Rosenfeld of CMMNJ.
 After a couple of years, he began working with them by tabling and speaking at events.
-His favorite part is meeting the public at fairs and discussing the benefits of clinical cannabis one-on-one.
+His favorite part is meeting the public at fairs and discussing the benefits of medical cannabis one-on-one.

 In addition, he has been a member of NORML for a while and commended their leadership.
 While a NORML leader he sought to inspire others to join them.

 As a leading advocate, Brennan has been to many protests.
 In addition, he has lobbied at the New Jersey statehouse and on Capitol Hill as part of NORML.

-November Third Referendum
+November 3rd NJ Cannabis Referendum